All Episodes

 I'm shocked that Treat has not been sent back to us by now.

-Treat is not a dog that behaves or listens very well, and and treat's got a lot more spirit than Motes, our last service dog, which frankly I don't I I never saw a puppy lacking energy like Motes did.
+And Treat's got a lot more spirit than Moats, our last service dog, which, frankly, I don't, I never saw a puppy lacking energy like Moates did.

 And how busy are you in this business?

-Oh gosh.
+Oh, gosh.

 So it's kind of a feast and famine type job.

-So um during the times like Christmas or the summer holidays, you know, you can be doing it from seven in the morning till nine or ten o'clock at night.
+So during the times like Christmas or the summer holidays, you know, you can be doing it from seven in the morning till nine or ten o'clock at night.

-That's it, and you make decent money on it.
+And you make decent money on it?

 Oh, yeah, absolutely.